InfuseAI/primehub-python-sdk/docs/CLI/schedules.md

 Available Commands:
-  create               Create a schedule delete               Run a schedule by id get                  Get a schedule by id list                 List schedules update               Update a schedule by id
+  create               Create a schedule delete               Delete a schedule by id get                  Get a schedule by id list                 List schedules update               Update a schedule by id